Skip to main content

 Displaying Benchmarks as Comparison Lines

-Once you’ve created industry benchmarks or custom benchmarks in the benchmark editor, it’s time to add them to your widgets.
+Once you’ve created any benchmark in the editor – whether they are industry benchmarks or custom benchmarks – it’s time to add them to your widgets.

 Qtip: Benchmarks created in the editor are only compatible with number chart, gauge chart, line chart, vertical bar, and horizontal bar chart widgets.
 Table widgets are not supported.